MichalOrzolek/modeling/README.md

 # Modeling
-A collection of models in various languages
+A collection of scripts, models and projects